Rhode Island Internet Sales Tax

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, a physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you are not required to collect sales tax for an Internet-based sale to someone in that state.
 However, Rhode Island has special rules that apply to certain larger Internet retailers that make them subject to sales tax laws even without a physical presence in the state (see Rhode Island’s Amazon law, below).

-Example 1: You are operating solely out of a warehouse in Lincoln, Nebraska and make a sale to a customer in Woonsocket, Rhode Island—a state where your business has no physical presence: You are not required to collect sales tax from the Woonsocket customer (unless you fall under Rhode Island’s Amazon laws).
+Example 1: You are an online retailer located in Lincoln, Nebraska and make a sale through your website to a customer in Woonsocket, Rhode Island—a state where your business has no physical presence: You are not required to collect sales tax from the Woonsocket customer (unless you fall under Rhode Island’s Amazon laws).

 Example 3: After several years of operating solely out of a warehouse in Lincoln, Nebraska, you open a one-room satellite office just outside of Providence, Rhode Island—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Warwick, Rhode Island: You are required to collect sales tax from the Warwick customer.
+A day later, you make a sale through your website to a customer in Warwick, Rhode Island: You are required to collect sales tax from the Warwick customer.